UPPMAX/uppmax_intro_python/docs/lesson_plans/20250304/README.md

 I have the exercise procedure well documented for any helper, so that anyone can understand what is expected of him/her.

+## 2025-02-24

+The 'Working with Python scripts' seems redundant to me.
+I will need to double-check before I delete it.
+On the other hand, it seems like a good practice ...